Manuel I Komnenos: Legacy

 Manuel I Komnenos sitting next to his son Alexios II.

 Manuel died on 24 September 1180, having just celebrated the betrothal of his son Alexios II to the daughter of the king of France.
 He was laid to rest alongside his father in the Pantokrator Monastery in Constantinople.
 Thanks to the diplomacy and campaigning of Alexios, John and Manuel, the empire was a great power, economically prosperous, and secure on its frontiers; but there were serious problems as well.
 Internally, the Byzantine court required a strong leader to hold it together, and after Manuel's death stability was seriously endangered from within.
 Some of the foreign enemies of the Empire were lurking on the flanks, waiting for a chance to attack, in particular the Turks in Anatolia, whom Manuel had ultimately failed to defeat, and the Normans in Sicily, who had already tried but failed to invade the Empire on several occasions.
-Even the Venetians, the single most important western ally of Byzantium, were on bad terms with the empire at Manuel's death in 1180.
+Even Venice, the single most important western ally of Byzantium, was on bad terms with the empire at Manuel's death.
 Given this situation, it would have taken a strong emperor to secure the Empire against the foreign threats it now faced, and to rebuild the depleted imperial treasury.
 But Manuel's son was a minor, and his unpopular regency government was overthrown in a violent coup d'état.
 This troubled succession weakened the dynastic continuity and solidarity on which the strength of the Byzantine state had come to rely.